Azure/RealtimeRDeployment/README.md

 ## Running the scripts

-Note that in general, you should _not_ run these scripts in an automated fashion, eg via `source()`.
+Note that in general, you should _not_ run these scripts in an automated fashion, eg via `source()` or by pressing <kbd>Ctrl-Shift-Enter</kbd> in RStudio.
 This is because the process of creating and deploying resources in the cloud involves significant latencies; it's sometimes necessary to wait until a given step has finished before starting on the next step.
 Because of this, you should step through the scripts line by line, checking at each step that everything works.

 ### Building the model image